At Roots we rarely recommend electric showers.

 That tells me I could comfortably accept less… so how much less?
 I turned the shower down to setting 1, the minimum flow rate.
 I decided that it felt like a good minimum for me and I wouldn’t choose less.
 Good for me means there was no great pressure left in the flow of water but it did get me comfortably wet.
 It was still better than the shower at my in-laws home (a footnote at the end, they tested it for me) but no longer a shower I’d look forward to after a weekend of hiking.
 Setting 1 delivered 6 litres per minute.

-What about the standards led by governments?
+What about the shower standards set by governments?

 Standards for flow rates are based around energy saving and water efficiency rather than how good a shower feels.